etijskens/wetppr/docs/vsc-infrastructure.md

 !!!
 Note
     To obtain a guest account students must send their ***public*** key (and only their public key, the private key is, well, um, private) to franky.backeljauw@uantwerpen.be with engelbert.tijskens@uantwerpen.be in _cc_.
+The public key is the one with the `.pub` extension.

 ### On Linux and MacOS